Basic concepts

 Overview of the API resources

-The REST style of application development begins by identifying the set of server-based resources.
-Considering the Cloud Volumes ONTAP API as an example, the resources are broadly categorized as follows:
+The REST style of application development begins by identifying a set of server-based resources.
+The resources defined with the BlueXP REST APIs can be broadly categorized as follows:

 REST endpoints